By Eric Johnson

 Temple Square in downtown Salt Lake City is the number-one tourist site for all of Utah.
 More tourists come here than Zion.
 More than Bryce.
 And even more than Moab.
 Fly into Salt Lake City’s International Airport and, with few spare hours, it is possible to be picked up at the airport in an LDS Church-owned van for a trip to tour Temple Square.
 Mormon missionaries–mostly female–will do their best to get the address and phone information from nonmembers in order to have missionaries visit them when the visitors get home.
 Ingenious.

 A few days before the LDS Church gathered for the October 2015 General Conference, the Church History Museum was reopened after a full year of remodeling.
-The basement floor–which includes a theatre–was unchanged, and for the most part so was the second story, which still contains displays featuring each of Mormonism’s prophets as well as an interactive children’s museum and plenty of paintings.
-However, the main floor was completely revamped, with the latest technological museum displays and intereactive set-ups added.
+The basement floor–which includes a theater–was unchanged, and for the most part so was the second story, which still contains displays featuring each of Mormonism’s prophets as well as an interactive children’s museum and plenty of paintings.
+However, the main floor was completely revamped, with the latest technological museum displays and interactive set-ups added.

-We weren’t sure just what would be changed, so we were very curious when we visited the museum on Saturday moring, October 3, 2015 .
+We weren’t sure just what would be changed, so we were very curious when we visited the museum on Saturday morning, October 3, 2015 .
 The crux of this article will be to display photos from our visit and some analysis of several exhibits.